-It is the language of symbology that most interests me within my painting, and mythological story that draws me to create many of my large-scale sculptures.
-I seek out the experience of collaborating with others, whether they are fellow artists, skilled craftspeople, or volunteers.
-I’m drawn to the challenge of pulling together a team of people who work well together, for this situation allows everyone to have the opportunity to learn from and be inspired by each other.
-In my search for co-collaborators, I generally look in the direction of those who “Aspire to Inspire” as much as I.
+Quite often, I seek out the experience of collaborating with others, for I am drawn to the challenge of pulling together a team of people who have the ability to work well together.
+This situation allows for the opportunity give-and-take, and to learn from, and be inspired by each other.
+In my search for co-collaborators, I generally look in the direction of those who Aspire to Inspire as much as I.

 My assemblage and altar pieces incorporate an altered rendition of the human heart as religious icon where an atypical hybrid is produced and visually suspended in time.
 Each expresses a turbulence in relation to the heart, yet they’re also derivative of the historical sacrificial offerings made by the Mayans.
 A reenactment of the tearing out of the beating heart from their victims chest in honor of their Gods.
 I have come to realize that these hearts find commonality with the iconic Immaculate Heart of Mary for which I have newfound inspiration for creating figurative sculpture.

 Currently, my art practice is leading me toward creating a transformational marriage between my assemblages and steel works with the subject matter of my paintings.
 Forming this union will offer me the opportunity to express the dichotomy that exists within me of my attraction to the Catholic Church’s artifacts, altars, and sculptures, which highly contrasts with the repulsion I once felt for the Catholic dictates that were forced upon me as a child.